ValueRaider/yfinance-cache/README.md

 How is my price caching different to other market price caches?
 Simple - they don't adjust cached data for new stock splits or dividends.

-Uses [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data available.
-'1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.
+What makes the cache smart?
+Adds 'fetched date' to each price data, then combines with an [exchange schedule](https://github.com/gerrymanoim/exchange_calendars) to know when new price data expected.

+Note: '1d' price data always fetched from `start` date to today (i.e. ignores `end`), as need to know all dividends and stock splits since `start`.

 ## Interface
 Interaction almost identical to yfinance.
 Differences highlighted underneath code: